dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 _Level 3 Hunter (Fighter)_

+Agile, but uncouth; the only thing Rita "gets" about people is how to stop them.

 #####Abilities

 | Ability | Score | Bonus / Penalty |       Save Against      | Saving Throw Target |